Opus10/django-pglock/docs/advisory.md

 !!! warning

-    [Session-based locks](https://www.postgresql.org/docs/current/explicit-locking.html#ADVISORY-LOCKS) are used by default.
-They're manually released when the context manager exits or the database connection is terminated.
-If connections are pooled (e.g., [pgbouncer](https://www.pgbouncer.org)) and code is killed without raising exceptions (e.g., out-of-memory errors), the lock will continue to be held until the connection is terminated.
+    [Session-based locks](https://www.postgresql.org/docs/current/explicit-locking.html#ADVISORY-LOCKS) are used by default and released when the context manager exits or the database connection is terminated.
+If connections are pooled (e.g., [pgbouncer](https://www.pgbouncer.org)) and code is killed without raising exceptions (e.g., out-of-memory errors), locks will be held until the connection is terminated.
 See [transaction-level locks](#transaction) for an alternative.

 ## Configuring Lock Wait Time